How to Change a WordPress Theme ‒ A Step-by-Step Guide + How It Can Help

 • Slow loading time ‒ installing an optimized WordPress theme can improve the site’s speed and performance.

-• Incompatibility with WordPress and PHP version ‒ if updating the active theme doesn’t solve compatibility issues, WordPress users are encouraged to switch to a theme that’s compatible with their current updated WordPress and PHP version.
+• Incompatibility with WordPress and PHP version ‒ if updating the active theme doesn’t solve compatibility issues, WordPress users are encouraged to switch to a theme that’s compatible with their current updated WordPress and PHP versions.

 Conclusion